NicholasSynovic/nicholassynovic.github.io/content/summaries/deep-residual-learning-for-image-recognition.md

 > Why should we care about this paper?

-Because it introduces both the ReLU activation function and the idea of a deep residual learning framework.
+Because it introduces a deep residual learning framework.
 This framework is simple to implement, but allows for models to become far deeper than before due to its usage of skip connections.
 These skip connections simply add the identity of the previous residual learning building block to the output of the current building block.

 ### Category